-Vehicles with alloy wheels: use the short wheel bolts for the steel spare wheel from the vehicle tool kit.
+Vehicles with light alloy wheels

-Screw in the wheel bolts until they are fingertight.
+- Use the suitable short wheel bolts for the spare steel wheel found in the vehicle tool kit. - Screw in the wheel bolts until they are fingertight.

-Wheels with wheel nuts:
+Wheels with wheel nuts

 - Front wheels with wheel nut cover: press the wheel nut cover onto the wheel nuts. - Screw in three wheel nuts over the fixing discs of the wheel nut cover. - Turn the wheel so that the wheel bolts are in the middle of the holes. - Screw in the remaining wheel nuts. - Slightly tighten all the wheel nuts.